killercup/trpl-ebook/trpl/getting-started.md

 If you come from a C or C++ background, you'll notice that this is similar to `gcc` or `clang`.
-After compiling successfully, Rust should output a binary executable, which you can see on Linux or OSX by entering the `ls` command in your shell as follows:
+After compiling successfully, Rust should output a binary executable, which you can see on Linux or macOS by entering the `ls` command in your shell as follows:

 ```bash